How to start a babysitting business

 While there are no formal babysitting qualifications required, there are some things you can do to make yourself a more attractive prospect for parents.
-For example, a Red Cross course on first aid for children assures parents that you have the basic knowledge to keep their kids safe.
+For example, a Red Cross first aid for babies and children course assures parents that you have the basic knowledge to keep their kids safe.

 Completing a CPR and First Aid course will also help set parents’ minds at ease while making you stand out from the competition.
-You’ll also have a little more confidence in dealing with any accidents.
+You’ll also have a little more confidence that you can deal with any accidents.

 How to find and apply for babysitting jobs

-A quick search of Airtasker babysitting tasks will reveal plenty of potential jobs in your area, which can be a great way to find new clients and build a regular customer base.
-This, along with word-of-mouth, may be all you need to keep your babysitting business booming.
+A quick search of the UK Airtasker babysitting tasks will reveal plenty of potential babysitting jobs in your area.
+This can be a great way to find new clients and build a regular customer base.
+Signing up as a Tasker, along with word-of-mouth, may be all you need to keep your babysitting business booming.

-You can also search for similar keywords on Airtasker to reveal similar job requests, such as nanny services and after-school care pick-up.
-In addition, Airtasker allows you to set your rate and search within a specific distance, exposing you to many potential babysitting clients.
+You can also search for similar jobs on Airtasker, such as nanny services and after-school care pick-up.
+In addition, you can set your rate and search within a specific distance, exposing you to many potential babysitting clients.

-Babysitting is a great way to make a little extra cash by working outside your regular work or study hours.
-You have the freedom to choose when you want to work, and it can be a lot of fun as well!
+Babysitting is a great way to make extra money by working outside your regular work or study hours.
+You have the freedom to choose when you want to work, and it can be a lot of fun as well.
 This is one of the many ways to earn money as a side hustle to buy some extra things or put a little more away in the savings account.

 Airtasker has a range of tasks that make for great side hustles.
-So join the gig economy in Australia, be your own boss and start to build a business doing what you love!
+So join the gig economy in the UK, be your own boss, and start to build a business doing what you love!

 Create your profile and start browsing jobs in minutesStart earning now